tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 :::

-### 1.11) Two-Sample t-test: Correlating GDP and Percent IAP by Group
+### 1.11) Two-Sample t-test: Correlating GDP and Percent IAP by income.

 In this analysis, several t-test will be performed to compare the mean percentages of premature deaths caused by indoor air pollution in countries with different ranges of GDP per capita using the worldbank.org 2021 averages for high- middle- and low- income GDP, as well as an additional high(er) income t-test to observe what happens to the t-value and degree of freedom when all countries included are more likely to have access to better technologies and health care. although the values for GDP are not adjusted for inflation, and likely do not represent accurate values for the purchasing power from 1992-2007, it will still provide valuable information for how significant the proportion changes with increasing GDP